 Recipe Variations

-- Additional Veggies: Sliced zucchini, mushrooms, green beans, or carrots can add a new dimension of flavor and texture.
-I particularly love adding water chestnuts for extra crispness.
+- Add more vegetables: Sliced zucchini, mushrooms, green beans, or carrots all work.
+I love adding water chestnuts for extra crispness.

 Storing & Reheating